Untitled

 Late work policy:

-Artists and designers are often required to meet deadlines and my goal is to help you develop good habits while in school.
+Artists are often required to meet deadlines and my goal is to help you develop good habits while in school.
 Even if you do not plan to pursue a career in the arts, meeting deadlines is a valuable skill for your future courses and careers.

 Therefore, late work will automatically lower your grade 10%.